LukeMoraglia/lukemoraglia.github.io/_pages/about_me.md

 ### UT Dallas

-In 2019, arrived in Richardson, Texas to start my PhD in Cognition and Neuroscience with Dr. Herv&eacute; Abdi.
+In 2019, I arrived in Richardson, Texas to start my PhD in Cognition and Neuroscience with Dr. Herv&eacute; Abdi.
 I knew from my college experience that I wanted to apply my math and computer science knowledge to data in the biosciences.
 Dr. Abdi's lab was the perfect fit, and in my first two years in the program I learned my love for R and statistics.
 For my first year project, I created a new multivariate method called PLSMFA and wrote an [R package](https://github.com/LukeMoraglia/PLSMFA){:target="_blank"} to implement it.